 Companies that do not spend the time and money to fix bugs in the early stages of the development process tend to experience downtime, performance issues and security vulnerabilities post-release.
 Fixing those bugs in production causes stress among the employees and may even result in a loss of customers and revenues, as bugs and security issues may decrease trust in a product or your company.
 That's why it's considered best practice, to test software as often and as early as possible.

-The Rule of Ten is well-founded by the results of several studies from the 1970s in Japan, the USA, and Great Britain, which dealt with the causes of product and quality defects.
-All these analyses delivered almost the same results: 70% of all product defects were caused through failure during the stages of planning, design, or preparation.
+The Rule of Ten is supported by multiple studies from Japan, the USA, and Great Britain, which dealt with the causes of product and quality defects.
+All these analyses delivered almost the same results: 70% of all product defects were caused by a failure during the stages of planning, design, or preparation.

 Even though the studies focused on manufacturing processes, the consequences can be found in modern software development as well.
 If it takes €100 to fix a defect at unit testing, it takes €1,000 at system testing, €10,000 at Acceptance Testing, and €100,000 after release.